-- The accuracy of the trap mapping measurements in PC mode data is dependent on the statistics of the reference Si-K $\alpha$ line and only traps with a depth greater than $\sim 20\,\mathrm{eV}$ can be reliably identified. - With the current release we have improved the accuracy of the trap positions in PC mode by merging 5 epochs worth of Tycho data (totalling 1.7 Ms).
-The greatest fraction of observations, hence the highest statistics, occur in the central regions of the detector, leaving lower statistics outside the central ~ 200 × 400 pixels.
-The trap mapping analysis in regions with lower statistics only allows the determination of the trap location with an accuracy of $\sim 5$ pixels.
+- The accuracy of the trap mapping measurements in PC mode data is dependent on the statistics of the reference Si-K $\alpha$ line and only traps with a depth greater than $\sim 20 \,\mathrm{eV}$ can be reliably identified. - With the current release we have improved the accuracy of the trap positions in PC mode by merging three epochs worth of Tycho data (totalling 1.0 Ms).
+The greatest fraction of observations, hence the highest statistics, occur in the central regions of the detector, leaving lower statistics outside the central ~ $200 \times 400$ pixels.
+The trap mapping analysis in regions with lower statistics only allows the determination of the trap location with an accuracy of ~ 5 pixels. - The 1D nature of the WT mode readout means traps are not mapped individually and only the cumulative energy offsets of fixed segments along the columns are measured and corrected. - In datasets affected by scattered light from the sunlit Earth (Bright Earth contamination), optical photons can fill the charge traps and cause spectral shifts to higher energies; in the worst cases, when observations are taken with CCD temperatures above -55 C, shifts in the energy lines up to $\sim 50 \,\text{eV}$ have been measured.
+With a change in observation strategy (in 2016), and new guidelines to limit the temperature range, we have minimised these effects, but it is not possible to avoid them completely.

-- The 1D nature of the WT mode readout means traps are not mapped individually and only the cumulative energy offsets of fixed segments along the columns is measured and corrected. - In datasets affected by scattered light from the sunlit Earth (Bright Earth contamination), optical photons can fill the charge traps and cause spectral shifts to higher energies; in the worst cases, when observations are taken with CCD temperatures above -55 C, shifts in the energy lines up to $\sim 50\,\mathrm{eV}$ have been measured.
-With a change in observation strategy (in 2016), and new guidelines to limit the temperature range, we have minimised these effects, but it is not possible to completely avoid them. - In between releases of updated gain files new traps caused by radiation damage might develop that can cause shifts in the measured energies that depend on the observed source positions on the detector. - The gain correction software XRTCALCPI interpolates the gain coefficients between three temperatures.
-These were originally taken to be -75C, -61.5C and -48C, chosen to match the spread in temperatures seen from the corner source calibration data obtained in ~ 2008 2012.
-However, due to spacecraft operational constraints, the majority of observations are now performed over a much narrower range in CCD temperatures e.g. in 2017 the median temperature was -58.7C, with 90 per cent of observations occurring between -63C to -54C.
-The three temperatures were changed to -70C, -60C and -50C from 2018-May-31 to reflect this, though this still involves extrapolating the gain coefficients (and trap depths) below -65C and above -52.5C.
-Occasionally, observations will be taken outside the temperature range covered by the calibration data and can suffer from extrapolation uncertainties, leading to energy scale offsets.
+- In between releases of updated gain files new traps caused by radiation damage might develop that can cause shifts in the measured energies that depend on the observed source positions on the detector. - The gain correction software XRTCALCPI interpolates the gain coefficients between three temperatures.
+These were originally taken to be -75°C, -61.5°C and -48°C, chosen to match the spread in temperatures seen from the corner source calibration data obtained in ~ 2008 2012.
+However, due to spacecraft operational constraints, the majority of observations are now performed over a much narrower range in CCD temperatures e.g., in 2017 the median temperature was -58.7C, with 90 per cent of observations occurring between -63C to -54C.
+The three temperatures were changed to -70°C, -60°C and -50°C from 2018-May-31 to reflect this, though, for the current epoch, this still involves extrapolating the gain coefficients (and trap depths) below -65°C. Occasionally, science observations will be taken outside the temperature range covered by the calibration data and can suffer from extrapolation uncertainties, leading to energy scale offsets of order ~ 50 - 100 eV.

 Because of the above limitations and the pixel-specific nature of the distribution of traps on the detector, a general description of the accuracy of the XRT energy scale for the gain file calibration release is not straight-forward.
-We estimate the accuracy by fitting short observations of the Cas A SNR taken months after the trap-mapping calibration epochs, using a model derived from XMM data.
-When the line energies are left as free parameters, differences of less than $\sim 20\,\mathrm{eV}$ from the XMM values are measured in the PC spectrum, while in WT mode the differences can be higher, up to $\sim 50\,\mathrm{eV}$ at Fe-K $\alpha$ .
+Residual energy offsets of up to $\sim 20 \text{ eV}$ in PC data, and up to $\sim 50 \text{ eV}$ at Fe-K $\alpha$ in WT mode may be expected.

-The Leicester calibration team maintains an XRT Digest page at the UKSSDC, available at (www.swift.ac.uk/analysis/xrt/digest\cal.php), with up-to-date information on the XRT calibration status and the known issues.
+The Leicester calibration team maintains an XRT Digest page at the UKSSDC, available at www.swift.ac.uk/analysis/xrt/digest\cal.php, with up-to-date information on the XRT calibration status and the known issues.